baldwint/clans/docs/cookbook.rst

 Dropbox, the configuration file and all other data can be shared by your clans installations.

-The profile directory location is reported by ``clans --help``.
+The profile directory location is reported by ``clans config --dir``.
-On Mac OS X, this turns out to be ``~/Library/Application\
-Support/clans``.
 Move it, and leave a symlink in its place:

 .. code-block:: console

-    $ mv -r ~/Library/Application\ Support/clans ~/Dropbox/clansdata
+    $ mv -r "`clans config --dir`" ~/Dropbox/clansdata
-    $ ln -s ~/Dropbox/clansdata ~/Library/Application\ Support/clans
+    $ ln -s ~/Dropbox/clansdata "`clans config --dir`"

 Then repeat the second step on any synced computer with which you would like to share settings.